Comprendre les réglementations antitrust dans les fusions et acquisition

 Conduct agreements are commitments made by the parties to the transaction to adopt specific behaviors that preserve competition.
 These commitments can be monitored and enforced by the Competition Bureau.

-Examples of applied remedies
+Examples of remedies applied

 Case of a merger in the telecommunications sector